mdbailin/NFV_project/README.md

 6. Then use a new traffic profile wherein for each chain, create 8 flows from the internal endpoint to external endpoint of that chain, and make these 8 flows last for 30 seconds.
 We should be able to see that the new flows are passing through the new instances created by the scale command in Step 6 and that they follow connection affinity
 ### 6.4 Written report
 Submit a report that outlines the implementation of the NFV Control Plane.
-The report should cover the following points :
+The report should cover the following points:

 - Description of data structures used to maintain *cluster state*

 - Technique used for maintaining connection affinity in spite of a packet modifying NAT NF
 ### 6.5 Important Details about Demo

-When running the demo, the grading team will be using the ovs-ofctl commands to view the flows that are created to verify connection affinity and correctness.
+When running the demo, the grading team will be using the `ovs-ofctl` commands to view the flows that are created to verify connection affinity and correctness.
 Following a single flow through the system and demonstrating where it is going to demonstrate correctness is paramount to success in this project.
 We expect teams to know what ports corresponds to which instances to simplify this process, and to make it simple for the TAs to view exactly where a particular flow goes.

 Something that makes this easier is to use the `grep` command to grep for specific tcp ports that are used in the project.
 These ports typically follow a single flow.